panoply/vscode-liquid/releases/readme.md

 # Releases

 This directory contains release notes and changelogs pertaining to each version of the extension.
-Versioning for this extension is not quite semantic but does borrow from the semantic foundations.
-Whenever a considerable amount of changes which require refactors by the end user result in a **major** version update.
+Versioning for vscode-liquid extension is not quite semantic but does borrow from the semantic foundations.
+Whenever a considerable amount of changes are shipped or those which are considered **breaking** and require a refactors/alignment by users will result in a **major** version update.

 The extension is currently in the version **4.x.x** range.